Marker Logo

 Erected 1994 by Department of Historic Resources.
 (Marker Number E-98.)

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceWar, Cold.
+A significant historical year for this entry is 1954.

 Location.
 38° 48.98′ N, 77° 20.764′ W. Marker is near Fairfax, Virginia, in Fairfax County.
-Marker is on Fairfax County Parkway (County Route 7100) south of Popes Head Road (County Route 654), on the right when traveling north.
+It is on Fairfax County Parkway (County Route 7100) south of Popes Head Road (County Route 654), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Fairfax VA 22030, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Payne’s Church (approx. 1.1 miles away); The Legend Story of the First Prayer Wheel / Prayer for World Peace and Welfare
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Payne’s Church (approx. 1.1 miles away); The Legend Story of the First Prayer Wheel / Prayer for World Peace and Welfare

 Paid Advertisement